 If the pond is to be fertilized, it should be stocked at a ratio of 1000 bream to 100 largemouth bass per acre.
 If the pond will not be fertilized, it should be stocked at a ratio of 500 bream and 50 largemouth bass per acre.
-The bream species stocked are a ratio of 3:1 bluegill to shellcracker.
+The bream species stocked are a ratio of 3:1 bluegill to shellcracker (red ear sunfish).
 This bream ratio allows for more efficient food selection within the pond since they feed on different organisms and an opportunity to enjoy a greater variety of fishing opportunities.
 If the pond manager is unsure as to whether or not he will fertilize, it is best to stock at the unfertilized pond stocking rate of 500 bream and 50 bass per acre.
-Overstocking of a pond can rapidly lead to poorly nourished fish, poor fish health and a reduction in reproductive success, which can lead to an out-of-balance fish pond that will need renovation (see HGIC 1713, Use of Rotenone for Management of Fish Populations).
-Research has shown that the minimum size pond that can be stocked for long term production of quality fish is a quarter-acre.
-For ponds less than a quarter-acre it is best to stock single species such as channel catfish or hybrid bream that can be fed.
+Overstocking of a pond can rapidly lead to poorly nourished fish, poor fish health, and a reduction in reproductive success, which can lead to an out-of-balance fish pond that will need renovation (see HGIC 1713, Use of Rotenone for Management of Fish Populations).
+Research has shown that the minimum size pond that can be stocked for long-term production of quality fish is a half-acre.
+For ponds less than a half-acre it is best to stock single species such as channel catfish or hybrid bream that can be fed a commercial diet.
 These ponds will need to be harvested and restocked every few years.

 Fish may be purchased from licensed private fish hatcheries.
 Bream are stocked in the fall or winter; largemouth bass are stocked the following spring or early summer.
 The bream are stocked early enough so they can obtain a large enough size not to be preyed upon by the bass the first year.
 The largemouth bass are stocked in the spring so they can obtain a large enough size by the following spring to reproduce.

-The initial harvest of fish should start in midsummer one year after the largemouth bass stocking.
+The initial harvest of fish should start in midsummer the second year after the largemouth bass stocking.
 Largemouth bass reproduce only once a year, so it is extremely important to allow for the initial bass reproduction before initiating any fish harvest.

 Annual Fish Harvest